Azure/aks-baseline-automation/IaC/terraform/README.md

 3- Copy the files from this directory <https://github.com/Azure/caf-terraform-landingzones-starter/tree/starter/enterprise_scale/construction_sets/aks/online/aks_secure_baseline/standalone> to the forked repository.

-4- Run the workflow located in this repository under [./github/Workflows/IaC-terraform-standalone.yml](]./github/Workflows/IaC-terraform-standalone.yml).
+4- Run this workflow to deploy all the resources [.github/Workflows/IaC-terraform-standalone.yml](]./github/Workflows/IaC-terraform-standalone.yml).

 Note that the [trigger](https://docs.github.com/en/actions/using-workflows/triggering-a-workflow) for this workflow is set by default to [workflow_dispatch](https://docs.github.com/en/actions/managing-workflow-runs/manually-running-a-workflow) to run it manually.
 Feel free to change it to run automatically based on your specific needs.